VietDQ1904/OpenGL-driving-simulator/README.md

-# Car Driving Project with OpenGL #
+# Driving simulator with OpenGL #

-This project demonstrates a driving game using OpenGL, GLM, stb_image, Bullet Physics and Assimp.
-It has a player-controlled car and procedural generated road and terrain.
+This project demonstrates a driving simulator using OpenGL.
+It has a user-controlled car, procedurally generated road path, terrain and road signs.

 <a name="dependencies"></a>

 ### List of dependencies ###

-   - MSYS2 MINGW64: compiler for C++.
+   - MSYS2 MINGW W-64: compiler for C++.
    - VSCode: main code editor.
    - CMake: building project.
    - OpenGL (using GLFW 3.4 and glad): rendering the scene.